Thank you for your interest in the MS in Accounting program.

-*The May 1 deadline is only for UB junior level accounting students who expect to complete their junior year by the end of the spring 2017 semester with an overall minimum GPA of 3.0 and a minimum GPA of 3.25 in MGA 301, 302, 311 & 314) and a minimum overall (UB and transfer credits) GPA of 3.0.
+*The May 1 deadline is only for UB junior level accounting students who expect to complete their junior year by the end of the spring 2018 semester with a minimum GPA of 3.0 and a minimum GPA of 3.25 in MGA 301, 302, 311 & 314) and a minimum overall (UB and transfer credits) GPA of 3.0.

 Applicants for the May 4 deadline should upload all required admissions materials EXCEPT transcripts by May 4.
 Please upload your transcript INCLUDING spring 2018 grades by June 15.
 Do not upload a copy of your transcript until spring 2018 grades have been posted to your transcript.